ansible-collections/community.docker/README.md

     - community.docker.docker_stack: manage Docker Stacks
     - community.docker.docker_stack_info: retrieve information on Docker Stacks
     - community.docker.docker_stack_task_info: retrieve information on tasks in Docker Stacks
+  * Other:
+    - current_container_facts: return facts about whether the module runs in a Docker container

 ## Using this collection